MarkBind/markbind/test/functional/test_site/bugs/index.md

 **Problem with variables and boilerplates**

 ##### Sample User Guide Section
 To reproduce, in the main MarkDown file i.e. `index.md`, have a variable defined as fenced code, i.e. `myVar`.
-Then, in the boilerplate `outputBox.md`, the variable as rendered markdown is rendered correctly as expected, but as raw Markdown has addtional spans, henced showing up as blank lines in the code block.
+Then, in the boilerplate `outputBox.md`, the variable as rendered markdown is rendered correctly as expected, but as raw Markdown has addtional spans, hence showing up as blank lines in the code block.
 <include src="outputBox.md" boilerplate >
 <variable name="myVar">
 ```html